 How do you thaw frozen okra?

-You can thaw okra by washing them in warm water.
+You can thaw okra by rinsing them under warm water.
 You can also reheat them in the microwave for a few minutes, or let them defrost in a skillet over medium heat.

 If you loved this Air Fried Okra Recipe, you should try the air fryer mozzarella sticks and the air fryer Oreos.

-I would love to know if you made this fun dish, tag me on Instagram or Facebook and please give it a star rating below!
+We would love to know if you made this fun dish, tag us on Instagram or Facebook and please give it a star rating below!

 Crispy Air Fryer Fried Okra Recipe